Requiem-1224/soc-lab/05-Lessons Learned/README.md

 This section is intended to support continuous improvement.

-## 12JAN26
+- confusion with getting started with and using/learning Github
-- confusion with getting started with and using github
+-